YogevKr/zen-browser-skill/README.md

 # zen-browser

-A Claude Code skill for driving a real, logged-in [Zen Browser](https://zen-browser.app) from coding agents.
+A skill for driving a real, logged-in [Zen Browser](https://zen-browser.app) from coding agents.
 Page work goes through the [firefox-bridge](https://github.com/raychao-oao/firefox-bridge) MCP server, with one tab lease per agent session and Firefox containers for separate logins.
 Layout goes through